Lipen/discrete-math-course/typst/lec-sat.typ

     $(w or not z)$, $(not w and z) imply bot$,
   )
 ]

-#definition[First UIP (Unique Implication Point)][
+#v(-0.5em)

+#definition[
-  The _conflict clause_ is derived by finding a cut in the implication graph that separates the conflict from the last decision.
+  The _first UIP_ (unique implication point) scheme derives the conflict clause by finding a cut in the implication graph that separates the conflict from the last decision.

-  The *1st UIP* scheme finds the closest such cut --- most effective in practice!
+  The *1st UIP* finds the closest such cut --- most effective in practice!
 ]

+#v(-0.5em)

 #Block(color: orange)[
   *Non-chronological backtracking:* Jump back to the decision level of the _second-highest_ literal in the learned clause --- can skip many levels!